gillams3/ping-monitor/README.md

 # Customization
 When an internet outage is detected and restored, the service will send a text message.
-This is done by sending an email to phone providers SMS gateway.
+This is done by sending an email to your phone providers SMS gateway.
 To configure this set the five _ALERT*_ variables near the top of the ping-monitor.py script.